Umar Willis Umar Willis

 Are there items you won’t move?

 We do not transport hazardous or combustible materials (e.g., propane tanks, firearms, paint, aerosols).
 We also reserve the right to refuse any item which are so dirty as to be unsanitary or that may contaminate our truck with a foul odor or biohazard.
+If you have litter boxes for your cats we kindly ask that you have it washed clean.

 Moving Day